 Wiper Set New

 All the wires and connections were checked to ensure that the electrical system was working fine with no worn-out wires anywhere.
 Bulbs were changed.
-Alternator and starter were inspected carefully and connectors were cleaned.
+The alternator and starter were inspected carefully and connectors were cleaned.

 I did not have the need to change the battery but you should check yours.
 It must be in good condition and if over a couple of years old, make sure that the terminals are corrosion-free.
 Top up the battery water.